Geovation/catalyst-deployment/README.md

 Both Azure Function App and OS DataHub authorisation must be considered for use of the API.
 - If OSDataHubProjectKey and OSDataHubProjectSecret are left blank in setup, then the Function App is left unauthorised (func.AuthLevel.ANONYMOUS), allowing open access to the endpoints.
     - An OS DataHub key must then be supplied with each request, either as a query parameter or a header.
 See the [catalyst-ngd-wrappers-azure repository](https://github.com/Geovation/catalyst-ngd-wrappers-azure).
-    - You can add authorisation manually if you wish: for example, by creating a Usage Plan and API key on the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway).
-- If you supply OSDataHubProjectKey and OSDataHubProjectSecret in setup, API Gateway key authorisation is automatically enabled, and a key and usage plan generated (see below)
+- If you supply osDataHubProjectKey and osDataHubProjectSecret in setup, function app authorisation is automatically enabled for security, and a key must be supplied with each request.
-    - You can find the key under "API Keys" on the API Gateway console.
+    - From the Function App resource, you can find the default key by going to the left panel > 'Functions' > 'App keys'.
+More information about [Function App keys here](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal#understand-keys).
-    - This key must be passed to all API requests as the [X-API-Key header](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-key-source.html).
+    - This key must be passed to all API requests [either as a `x-functions-key` header, or as a `code` query parameter](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal#use-access-keys).
-    - By default, there is no throttling or quotas to the usage plan.
-To add these, access the plan through the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway), find your plan under 'Usage plans', select 'Actions > 'Edit usage plan', and configure these settings.

 ### Deployment Deletion